Fundamental Rights under the Irish Constitution

 Under data protection legislation you have the right to access personal information which the GardaĆ hold on you, except in certain circumstances.
 Find out how to access your information.

-The Commission promotes and protects human rights in Ireland.
-In some cases, it can assist you to futher human rights issues by holding an inquiry or assisting with legal proceedings.
+The Commission promotes and protects human rights and equality.
+In some cases, it can assist you to further human rights issues by assisting with legal proceedings.

 Public decisions may be judicially reviewed by the High Court to determine whether they are illegal.
 Find out how to initiate judicial review proceedings.